-Each year, thoracic surgery residents rotate every three months between General Thoracic and Cardiac Surgery Service.
-The first year is a clinical year providing exposure to general thoracic surgery, congenital cardiac surgery, cardiac and lung transplantation and straightforward adult cardiac surgery.
+Each year, thoracic surgery fellows rotate every three months between General Thoracic and Cardiac Surgery Service.
+The first year is a clinical year providing exposure to general thoracic surgery, congenital cardiac surgery, cardiac and lung transplantation, and adult cardiac surgery.

 In the second year, the Fellow serves as the Chief Resident and junior attending for the division CT Surgery Service.
 Senior fellows will complete a one month congenital heart rotation at Cincinnati Children's Hospital.

-While on these services, thoracic surgery residents are involved in all daily clinical and educational routines.
-The resident accompanies faculty on patient rounds, assists on and performs operations, participates in the pre- and post-operative care of patients, and attends conferences.
-There is a gradual and graded escalation of clinical responsibility to the point that the Senior Fellow can handle all forms of complex cardiac, lung, esophageal and vascular surgical problems.
-Upon completion of the fellowship, trainees are expected to achieve certification from the American Board of Thoracic Surgery.
+While assisting in these services, thoracic surgery fellows are involved in all daily clinical and educational routines.
+The fellow accompanies faculty on patient rounds, assists on and performs operations, participates in pre- and post-operative care of patients, and attends conferences.
+There is a gradual and graded escalation of clinical responsibility with the expectation that the Senior Fellow will be competent to handle all forms of complex cardiac, lung, esophageal, and vascular surgical problems.
+Upon completion of the fellowship, graduates are expected to achieve certification from the American Board of Thoracic Surgery.

 Required Weekly Conferences: